 Grange and St Henri once were equals.
 But as Grange's fame grew, St Henri was eclipsed.
 Now St Henri is again re–emerging from the shadow of Grange.
 Matured in large, old vats that impart little or no oak character, St Henri is Shiraz au naturel. '…a wine of effortless, refined persistence', says Tyson Stelzer, '…with a silky, supple mouth feel and yet somehow still firm and enduring'.
 Says James Halliday: 'A great St Henri that will come into its own in a bare minimum of 10 years, and live long thereafter'.

-Penfolds' much loved and admired St Henri Shiraz continues to plough its own furrow in glorious style.
+Described by Peter Gago as the antithesis of a ‘show wine’, Penfolds' much loved and admired St Henri Shiraz continues to plough its own furrow in glorious style.
 In many ways it is a superb counterpoint to the more senior Grange, having been aged in large, old oak vats.
 The nose here is cocoa powder and summer pudding with a touch of mocha.
-This segues on to a palate of red and black fruits, dark chocolate, graphite and licorice.
+This segues onto a palate of red and black fruits, dark chocolate, graphite and liquorice.
 St Henris are usually built for the long haul thanks to their acidity, fruit and densely populated tannins, and this is no exception.
 Superbly structured, juicily vibrant, sweet and balanced, this is tempting to broach now.
 However, I’d leave it for a couple of decades and wait for the magic to unfurl.
-Drink 2017-2040.
+Drinking window: 2017-2040.

 96 points, John Stimpfig, September 2017